-The Santana was painted in purple red with darkened windows and with the original wheels.
+It is painted in purple-red, darkened the windows, and with the original wheels.
 Something was wrong with the suspension, as it stood much higher aft that fore.

-The interior was in a very good shape, the plastics looked fresh and everything seemed original bar for the after market radio.
+The interior of the Volkswagen Santana was in very good shape, the plastics looked fresh and everything seemed original, except for the after-market radio.
 The seats were neatly protected with seat covers.

 The Santana was manufactured by the Shanghai-Volkswagen joint venture, it was based on the German Volkswagen Passat B2.
 Production of the sedan version started in 1985 and only ended in 2007.
 The joint venture also manufactured the Santana Variant wagon, which was made until 2013 (!).

 Our car is a GLi model, which debuted in 1996, so we got a real oldie here.
-The GLi was powered by the 1.8 liter engine.
+The GLi was powered by a 1.8-liter engine.
 When new in 1996 it cost 108.000 yuan.
-Later on prices went down a lot.
-In 2007 you could buy a brand new 1.8 powered car for just 76.800 yuan!
+Later on, prices went down a lot.
+In 2007 you could buy a brand new 1.8-powered car for just 76.800 yuan!
 I wish I had bought one.

 The super solid Volkswagen badge.